TomasVotruba/tomasvotruba.com/source/_posts/2018/2018-10-04-new-in-symplify-5-public-method-order-and-external-final-in-coding-standard.md

 }
 ```

-When the class is small like this and you have 2 class in the whole application, nobody cares.
+When the class is small like this and you have 2 classes in the whole application, nobody cares.
 But if you implement e.g. `PhpCsFixer\Fixer\FixerInterface` that has 6 methods and you **have 20 Fixer classes with 20 various orders of those methods**, it can be really annoying to maintain them.

 That's where `Symplify\CodingStandard\Fixer\Order\MethodOrderByTypeFixer` brings the order: